 Most veterans are eligible for senior living costs through the VA.
 However, do note that the VA does not provide this benefit in all areas of the country.
 In some areas VA benefits are intended to be used strictly for medical costs associated with age, not rent or other senior living expenses.
-Additionally, independent and assisted living are typically not covered by the VA, though some of your personal care may be.
+Additionally, you'll notice that many independent and assisted living communities near you are typically not covered by the VA, though some of your personal care may be.
 If you are still unsure of what's covered and what isn't, the VA can connect its members with a social worker who has detailed information on veteran benefits.

 If you have specific health concerns, "VA Health Benefits include all the necessary inpatient hospital care and outpatient services to promote, preserve, or restore your health.
 VHA medical facilities provide a wide range of services including traditional hospital-based services such as surgery, critical care, mental health, orthopedics, pharmacy, radiology and physical therapy."
 Simply pinpoint the type of care you need and contact your local VHA facility.

 There are also options for those veterans who require a daily caregiver or medical professional due to more serious health concerns.
 In particular, "Extended care – also known as long term care – is a program for Veterans of all ages who need the daily support and assistance of another individual.
 Elderly Veterans can receive geriatric and long term care programs at home, at VA medical centers, or in the community."

 There is an independent website – VeteranAid.org – which provides additional information on what benefits are available and to which individuals.
 It also provides helpful information on how to apply for these benefits.

 For those individuals looking to qualify for the increased monthly pension under the "Aid and Assistance" program, it is required that one of the following four criteria be met.